citiususc/DepPattern/README.md

 ## DESCRIPTION
-This software contains 4 default parsers for 4 languages (English, Spanish, Galician, and Portuguese), as well as MetaRomance, a multilingual parser suited for Romance languages.
+This software contains 4 default syntactic parsers for 4 languages (English, Spanish, Galician, and Portuguese), as well as MetaRomance, a multilingual parser suited for Romance languages.
 The parsers were implemented in PERL and are stored in the 'parsers' file.
 They were generated from test grammars, stored in the folder 'grammars'.

 The software also contains a compiler (compi-beta.rb), implemented in Ruby, which generate parsers in PERL from DepPattern grammars.
-To write formal grammars using the formalism "DepPattern", please, look up the tutorial (docs/tutorialDepPattern.pdf).
+To write formal grammars using the formalism "DepPattern", please, look up the tutorial (`docs/tutorialDepPattern.pdf`).
 Besides, the software provides the PoS tagger 'CitiusTools", also developed by our group.